Peg of Old Drury

 Peg of Old Drury is a 1935 British historical film directed by Herbert Wilcox and starring Anna Neagle, Cedric Hardwicke and Margaretta Scott.
-The film is a biopic of 18th century Irish actress Peg Woffington.
-It was based on the play Masks and Faces by Charles Reade and Tom Taylor.
-It contains passages of 18th century Shakespearian performance, from The Merchant of Venice, Richard III and As You Like It.
+It was written by Miles Malleson based on the play Masks and Faces by Charles Reade and Tom Taylor.
+The film is a biopic of 18th century Irish actress Peg Woffington and contains passages of 18th century Shakespearian performance, from The Merchant of Venice, Richard III and As You Like It.